CleverCloud/clevercloud-warp10-datasource/README.md

 ![Make a query for table](/src/assets/readme/readme-table-usage.png)

+#### Supported types

+Since it is possible to define any type in warp10, we had to choose which ones to support.
+See [the documentation about supported types](./doc/warp10-supported-types.md).

+If you need the support of another type, see [how to contribute](./CONTRIBUTING.md).

 ### Define Templating variables

 You can make a WarpScript query to build the choice list of your templating variables.
 In the dashboard settings, select